Buying a house for the first time can be overwhelming. Let me help you. Contact me.

 The Escrow Holder Won't:

-• Offer advice - the escrow holder stays at an impartial, third-party status
+• Tell you what's best - the escrow company stays a neutral, third-party status

 The Escrow Holder Will: